Aristek SystemsContact Us

 • Streamline the enrollment process by automating application sorting and responses.

-AI technologies in education: practical application
+How AI helps in education: practical applications

 AI technologies relevant to schools can be grouped into seven categories.
 Some systems teachers can easily use on their own for lesson planning, while others need to be integrated into the school’s system first.
+In this dedicated piece, we’ve taken a closer look at key statistics on AI in education – check it out to stay up to date.

-All technology groups can significantly benefit your work, supporting both teaching and learning.
+Both technology groups can significantly benefit your work, supporting both teaching and learning.
 For example, generative AI can simultaneously relieve the burden on teachers and increase accessibility for students by incorporating innovative didactic approaches and formats.

 AI gamification tools